House Economic Development and Tourism Committee passes three bills

-charleston, w.va. – Three bills made it out of the House Economic Development and Tourism Committee on Tuesday, including a bill allowing income tax credits for rare earth element mining companies and a bill relating to the use of e-bikes on public trails.
+Three bills made it out of the House Economic Development and Tourism Committee Tuesday, including a bill allowing income tax credits for rare earth element mining companies and a bill relating to the use of e-bikes on public trails.

 The first bill discussed during the meeting was House Bill (HB) 2510, the Rare Earth Element and Critical Mineral Investment Tax Credit Act of 2023, which was introduced by lead sponsor and Committee Chairman Gary G. Howell, R-Mineral.